Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

      }
 ```

-Note that you don't have to restart Unity in order for changes in your template to take affect on native Devices.
+Note that you don't have to restart Unity in order for changes in your template to take effect on native Devices.
 The Input System applies changes automatically on every domain reload, so you can just keep refining a template and your Device is recreated with the most up-to-date version every time scripts are recompiled.

 [//]: # (# …deal with my device being both a keyboard and a mouse?)
 [//]: # (////TODO: working on allowing templates to create more than one device which can share state)